dromotherm/documentation/pages/themis/advanced/architecture.md

 When receiving new datas from sensors, the hardware service (ota2, modbus, emonhub) publishes one or several json payload(s) on one or several topic(s) of the MQTT broker.
 For a node identified by its id `nodeid`, the topic is `emon/nodeid` or `emon/userid/nodeid` in multi-user mode.
 For a temperature and humidity sensor, the payload can be `{temp:24.7, rh:56.8}`

-When a json payload is received from the broker, the emoncms_mqtt service updates the `lastvalue` hash and the `buffer` sorted set in redis.
+When a json payload is received from the broker, the emoncms_mqtt service updates a hash called `lastvalue` hash and a sorted set called `buffer` in redis.

 At a regular time step (300s by default), the feedwriter service reads the redis buffer and updates the binary feeds.